HPham-INTERA/ucn2png/README.md

 # ucn2png
-Convert ucn to png and shapefile by hpham@intera.com Last updated: 03/15/2022
+Convert MODFLOW MT3D UCN file to png and shapefile using flopy and GeoPandas by hpham@intera.com Last updated: 03/15/2022

-INSTALLATION
+INSTALLATION Python Environment using Anaconda
 1. Install Anaconda Individual Edition https://repo.anaconda.com/archive/Anaconda3-2021.11-Windows-x86_64.exe
 2. Install Anaconda to your Windows PC
 3. Setup a new conda environment